Future Dualities: Automation & Serendipity

 Serendipity: We just want to feel something

-In a minimum-friction, maximum-function world, our daily experiences are simple, seamless, optimized.
+In a minimum-friction, maximum-function world, our daily experiences are simple, seamless, optimised.

 'Our lack of serendipity is minimising the number of our interactions.
 You don't get to have these comfortable and uncomfortable exchanges.' — Etienne Fang, Principal Researcher, Amazon